 In the past few decades cannabis has seen a recent resurgence in usage due to the legalization efforts in the United States and the rest of the world.
 It is such a popular substance due to its generally low risk, high reward effects.

-Currently recreational use is legal for adults over 21 years of age in eleven states and 33 states have legalized cannabis for medical use.
+Currently, recreational use is legal for adults over 21 years of age in 16 states and 38 states have legalized cannabis for medical use.
 These legalization efforts have skyrocketed the use of this substance.

-The Comprehensive Drug Abuse Prevention and Control Act of 1970 made cannabis an illegal substance within the United States.
+The Comprehensive Drug Abuse Prevention and Control Act of 1970 made cannabis a federally illegal substance within the United States.
 Since then many states have legalized recreational and medicinal use of the substance.
-Currently, as of 2019, 11 states have legalized the recreational use of cannabis and 33 states have legalized the medicinal use of cannabis.
+Currently, as of 2020, 16 states have legalized the recreational use of cannabis and 38 states have legalized the medicinal use of cannabis.
 The legalization of medicinal cannabis started in 1996.
 However, during this time the federal government could still interfere in cannabis use within these legalized states.
 In 2014 the Rohrabacher-Farr amendment passed prohibiting the federal government from interfering with state implemented medical cannabis laws.